kyosika/C-Plus-Plus-Battle/README.md

   Thank you!
-  Even if you're just visiting just alone that means a lot to me!
+  Even if you're just visiting, just alone that means a lot to me!